 As an Amazon Associate, I earn from qualifying purchases.

 These Air Fryer Carrots are an easy and delicious side dish that is ready in a flash!
-Perfectly roasted in the air fryer, these simple air-fried carrots are Whole30, paleo, and vegan/vegetarian.
+Perfectly roasted in the air fryer, these simple air-fried carrots are super tasty and so simple to make.

 Want to save this recipe?